jamesheald/COIN/README.md

 1. Download the COIN.m file.
 2. Install the following packages (to improve the efficiency of the code):
    - "[Lightspeed matlab toolbox](https://github.com/tminka/lightspeed)" by Tom Minka.
-     - Run install_lightspeed.m to compile the necessary mex functions.
    - "[Nonparametric Bayesian Mixture Models - release 2.1](http://www.stats.ox.ac.uk/~teh/software.html)" by Yee Whye Teh.
-     - Run make.m to compile the necessary mex functions.
    - "[Truncated Normal Generator](https://web.maths.unsw.edu.au/~zdravkobotev/)" by Zdravko Botev.
-3. Add each package to the MATLAB search path using the following command:
-    ```
-    addpath(genpath('directory')); % 'directory' is the full path to the base folder of the package
-    ```

 ## Usage